 The Central Biorepository complies with federal regulations and other applicable standards and operates under approval from the UMMS Institutional Review Boards (IRBMED).
 Our IRB-approved program sets standards and processes to provide regulatory support and guidelines for all Central Biorepository users-- those depositing new materials and those requesting existing materials.

-Central Biorepository donors give broad consent for future use and distribution of biological specimens and data after reviewing the Central Biorepository Information sheet and signing the consent form below:
+Central Biorepository donors give broad consent for future use and distribution of biospecimens and data after reviewing the Central Biorepository Information sheet and signing the consent form below:

 Certificate of Confidentiality